 You can find more information in the Unfair Trading Practices Act (Wet oneerlijke handelspraktijken, in Dutch) and in the European directive concerning unfair commercial practices.

-If you violate the rules, the Netherlands Authority for Consumers & Markets (ACM) can impose a fine of up to €450,000.
-If it concerns financial products or services, fines may be imposed by the Netherlands Authority for the Financial Markets (AFM).
+Did you mislead your customer, or did you make use of aggressive commercial practices?
+Your customer can cancel the purchase (annul the concluded agreement).
+If you violate the rules, the Netherlands Authority for Consumers & Markets (ACM) can impose a fine of up to €900,000.
+If it concerns financial products or services, fines may be imposed by the Dutch Authority for the Financial Markets (AFM).

-Unfair trading practices outside the Netherlands
+Unfair trading practices in agriculture

 Unfair competition by the government